pinkpong111/governance-rules-theory/README.md

 This is the most dangerous failure mode because it can occur in a system that *appears* to be approaching Rest Mode — storm events are rare, but when they occur, the layer has no internal recovery pathway.
 The asymptotic structure of SCC means this state can persist indefinitely without triggering upper-layer intervention if storm frequency stays below τu-1.

-**Real-world mapping:** The cascading failure architecture described in AgentErrorTaxonomy (arxiv 2509.25370, 2025) — a single root-cause error propagates through planning, memory, reflection, and action modules in sequence, producing task failure from a single unrecovered storm event.
-The paper introduces modular failure classification spanning these four modules, which maps directly onto the single-agent fractal layer structure.
-The critical finding is that **current systems lack a framework for detecting these errors at the module level before they cascade** — equivalent to having SCC measurement infrastructure without the internal recovery pathway.
+**Structural analogue:** AgentErrorTaxonomy (arxiv 2509.25370, 2025) describes cascading failures where a single unrecovered error propagates through planning, memory, reflection, and action modules — structurally compatible with the prediction that SCC = 0 produces unrecoverable storm propagation across fractal layers.
+The paper's identification of the absence of module-level detection frameworks is structurally analogous to the condition where SCC measurement infrastructure exists but the detection-purification loop has no substrate to run on.

 ---